The algebraic boundary of the sonc cone: Sonc-supports

-\section{Sonc-Supports}
+where the first terms is a simplicial (polynomial) agiform supported on the circuit $c = \{0, 1, 2\}$, and the second term is a monomial with exponent $2$.
+The reader can verify that

+That is, $f(z)$ also admits sonc-decompositions where the monomial term has exponent 1 respectively 0.
+In particular, there is no minimal reduced sonc-decomposition of $f(z)$ in the sense that the index set (which consists of simplicial circuits and exponents) of the composition is minimal.
+We show later that a univariate exponential sum has a minimal sonc-decomposition if and only if it belongs to the boundary of the sonc-cone.
+That said, in many cases we prefer to work with a (reduced) sonc-decomposition that contains as many terms as possible.
+For example, we also have that

+which is a sonc-decomposition that contains terms indexed by the circuit $c$ as well as all exponents $\al \in c$.
+We say that the \struc{\emph{sonc-support}} of $f(z)$ is $\{c, 0, 1, 2\}$.
+But we are getting ahead of ourselves; sonc-supports is the topic of the subsequent section. \end{example}

+\section{Sonc-supports}

+Recall that $C$ denotes the set of all simplicial circuits contained in the support set $A$.
 In general, sonc-decompositions of an exponential sum $f \in \Splus_A$ are not unique.
 In particular, the exponential sum $f$ does not determine the the set of monomials and simplicial circuits which appear in the sonc-decomposition \eqref{eqn:ReznickSum} with a positive coefficient.

 \begin{definition} The \struc{\emph{sonc-support}} of an exponential sum $f\in \R^A$ is the set

 We write $\struc{\ssp(f; A)}$ in case we need to specify which support set is considered.
 A subset $R\subset A \cup C$ is called a \struc{\textit{sonc-support}} if there exists some $f\in \R^A$ such that $R = R(f)$. \end{definition}